Recession Proofing Your Legal Practice

 Image courtesy- Freepik

 A recession refers to a period of declining economic performance across an entire economy that lasts for several months.
 It impacts real GDP and individual incomes.
 Further, they are characterized by a rash of business failures and often bank failures, slow or negative growth in production, and elevated unemployment.

 What does Recession Look Like for Legal Practices?

-Some firms thrive during a recession having built practices in areas that boom in desperate economic times.
+Some law firms thrive during a recession having built legal practices in areas that boom in desperate economic times.
 Lawyers that focus on foreclosures, bankruptcy laws, and litigation practices do well in these desperate times.
-However, a recession can be bad for lawyers in other practice areas.
+However, a recession can be bad for lawyers in other legal practice areas.

 With an economic slowdown and you being stuck at home during a lockdown you might quickly find your revenues trending downward, or perhaps even plummeting.
-The medium-size firms often drop their prices to attract more clients and the smaller firms are affected who lose a lot of business as a result.
-Clients on the other hand also tend to reduce their legal spend and put things off until later.
+Medium-size law firms often drop their prices to attract more clients and the smaller firms are affected who lose a lot of business as a result.
+Clients on the other hand also tend to reduce their legal spending and put things off until later.
 It gets difficult to keep your existing clients and even more difficult to get new clients.

 How to Recession-Proof Your Legal Practice?

 Do a SWOT Analysis of Your Legal Practice

 A SWOT analysis can be helpful in developing a strong business strategy when you sense your business environment changing.
 It will help your business identify its strengths and weaknesses and will also highlight the business opportunities and threats it may face in the marketplace.
 An existing legal practice can do a SWOT analysis anytime to take proactive decisions in these uncertain times to ensure that it’s on the right track.